Who can join the uCIFI Alliance ?

 Will uCIFI work globally ?

-Does uCIFI meet city's security requirements ?
+Does uCIFI meet all smart city's use cases ?